Biodynamic Massage Therapy

 The body carries the imprint of our life experiences.
 What matters is not only what happens to us, but how we respond.
 Some experiences support us.
 Others can be overwhelming and difficult to process.
 When they remain unresolved, the body continues to hold the charge.

-Biodynamic massage gently supports the release of stress and tension.
-It does not force change.
-Instead, it creates the conditions for the body to relax and process experience at its own pace.
-As tension softens, there is often a greater sense of wellbeing, relaxation, and connection to yourself.
+Biodynamic massage supports the processing of stress and tension.
+It creates conditions that support the person in integrating their experiences at their own pace.
+As tension softens, there is often a greater sense of connection, wellbeing, relaxation, lightness and pleasure.

 What happens in a session?